genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/authentication.md

 ### Pre-authentication
 Pre-authentication messages can be sent by a client without the user being logged in.
 #### Login Preferences
-We need to advertise to any connecting client the types of functionality that are available/configured on the security module.
-For example, we may offer the client two ways of resetting user passwords, either via an administrator or by sending an email.
+You need to advertise to any connecting client the types of functionality that are available/configured on the security module.
+For example, you could offer the client two ways of resetting user passwords, either via an administrator or by sending an email.
 This choice can affect how the login dialog is displayed, hence this information needs to be made available before the user logs in.
 Currently this is the only preference published.
 ##### Request
     MESSAGE_TYPE = EVENT_LOGIN_PREFS